-2014 STATE LEGISLATIVE & REGULATORY PRIORITY ISSUES
+2015 STATE LEGISLATIVE & REGULATORY PRIORITY ISSUES

 To see a list of all state and federal issues which have the potential to affect NAMIC members companies, and to learn more about them, please visit the Legislative & Regulatory Issues page.

-Efforts to ban or severely limit the use of credit-based insurance scoring and other underwriting tools were relatively limited in 2013.
-Proposals to ban or severely restrict use of this valuable tool were introduced in 16 states but none of them advanced out of the house of origin.
-NAMIC continues to work with legislators and regulators in Alaska to expand use of insurance scoring to policy renewals.
+Efforts to ban or severely limit the use of credit-based insurance scoring and other underwriting tools were relatively limited in 2014 and no bills advanced.
+NAMIC continues to work with legislators and regulators in Alaska to expand the use of insurance scoring to policy renewals.
 We believe that at least a moderate level of opposition to insurance scoring will persist for the foreseeable future.
 One area we are keeping watch over is regulators delaying approval of rate filings that include insurance scoring.
 Furthermore, the outcome of the HUD disparate impact litigation could have ramifications for state insurance scoring laws.

 Posted: Wednesday, June 27, 2012 2:09:57 PM.
-Modified: Thursday, January 30, 2014 11:28:02 AM.
+Modified: Wednesday, February 11, 2015 3:46:55 PM.

 317.875.5250 - Indianapolis | 202.628.1558 - Washington, D.C.